Loneliness

 It can be a good idea to get professional support if you need help managing your feelings and thoughts about loneliness, especially if you need to deal with mental illness related to loneliness, such as depression or social anxiety, or if you have difficulty knowing how to create and maintain relationships with others.

-If you have a Swedish social security number, you can contact the health centre to make an appointment with a doctor or counsellor, and then pay the same subsidized fee as Swedish citizens.
-You can also seek help via 1177.se.
+If you have a Swedish personal identity number, you can contact a primary health centre to make an appointment with a doctor or counsellor, and then pay the same subsidized fee as Swedish citizens.
+You can also turn to your local Student Health Services for advice and guidance, or seek help via 1177.se or by calling 1177.